ansible-collections/community.docker/README.md

 ## Tested with Ansible

-Tested with the current ansible-core 2.15, ansible-core 2.16, ansible-core 2.17, ansible-core 2.18, and ansible-core 2.19 releases, and the current development version of ansible-core.
-Ansible/ansible-base versions before 2.15.0 are not supported.
+Tested with the current ansible-core 2.17, ansible-core 2.18, and ansible-core 2.19 releases, and the current development version of ansible-core.
+Ansible/ansible-base versions before 2.17.0 are not supported.

 ## External requirements